-To disinfect and deodorize an oven that smells like mouse urine, the interior must be wiped down with a commercial urine removal product.
+To disinfect and deodorize an oven that smells bad, the interior must be wiped down with a commercial cleaning product for this type of mess.
 Following up with an oven’s self-cleaning cycle can also help remove odor.
-However, if you suspect that mouse urine has affected the oven’s insulation, the self-cleaning function can make the odor worse.
+However, if you suspect that rodent infestation has affected the oven’s insulation, the self-cleaning function can make the odor worse.
 Consult a professional service to access the insulation and determine if it can be replaced.

 Oven Stinks After Cleaning

 While the self-cleaning cycle has its benefits, it also has several potential downsides.
 Often, an oven won’t heat up properly after the self-cleaning function’s high heat causes a malfunction.
 These high temperatures can also result in lingering odors from burnt food particles.
 To avoid bad smells, we recommend skipping the self-cleaning cycle to clean the oven by hand.